MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authorization.md

 If you're running your application in a controlled setting, environment-based authentication is a natural choice.
 With this authentication method, you configure the shell environment before running your application.
 At runtime, the Go SDK reads these environment variables to authenticate with Azure.

-Environment-based authentication has support for all authentication methods except device tokens, evaluated in the following order:
+Environment-based authentication has support for all authentication types except device tokens, evaluated in the following order:

 * Client credentials
-* X509 certificates
+* Certificate-based authentication
 * Username/password
 * Managed identities for Azure resources